East Cree: Gender

 Gender is a grammatical distinction.
-Within gender, East Cree has 'Animate' and 'Inanimate' gender differentiation.
-However, unless you are a fluent speaker of the language, it is really hard to know for sure if words are animate or inanimate.
+East Cree has Animate and Inanimate gender differentiation.
+However, it is not possible to know for sure if words are animate or inanimate at first glance.

-Animate words refer to humans, animals, general living creatures, also including some plants and some personal belongings such as pants and sled.
-To indicate the plural you add suffix -ich, or in some cases when the word ends with a w, you drop the w and add -uch.
+Animate nouns refer to humans, animals, and general living creatures, as well as some plants and some personal belongings, such as pants and sleds.
+To indicate the plural, you generally add the suffix -ich; in some cases, when the word ends in -w, you drop the -w and add -uch.